Enhanced six operations and base change theorem for higher Artin stacks: The program DESCENT

-In this chapter, we develop a program called DESCENT.
-It is an abstract categorical procedure to extend the maps $\EO{}{\Schqcs}{}{}$ \eqref{2eq:operation} and $\EO{}{\Schqcs}{*}{\otimes}$ \eqref{2eq:upperstar_monoidal} constructed in \Sec \ref{2ss:operation} to larger categories.
+From Remark \ref{b3re:kunneth}, we know that all useful information of six operations for $\Schqcs$ is encoded in the maps $\EO{}{\Schqcs}{\rI}{}$ \eqref{b3eq:premonoidal} and $\EO{}{\Schqcs}{\r{II}}{}$ \eqref{b3eq:operation} constructed in \Sec\ref{b3ss:enhanced_operation}.
+In this chapter, we develop a program called DESCENT, which is an abstract categorical procedure to extend the above two maps to larger categories.
 The extended maps satisfy similar properties as the original ones.
 This program will be run in the next chapter to extend our theory successively to quasi-separated schemes, to algebraic spaces, to Artin stacks, and eventually to higher Deligne--Mumford and higher Artin stacks.

-In \Sec \ref{3ss:description}, we describe the program by formalizing the data for $\Schqcs$.
-In \Sec \ref{3ss:construction}, we construct the extension of the maps.
-In \Sec \ref{3ss:properties}, we prove the required properties of the extended maps.
+In \Sec\ref{b4ss:description}, we describe the program by formalizing the data for $\Schqcs$.
+In \Sec\ref{b4ss:construction}, we construct the extension of the maps.
+In \Sec\ref{b4ss:properties}, we prove the required properties of the extended maps.